tautme/tautme.github.io/README.md

-# Carpentries Check List
+# Carpentries Checklist

-##### *"No wise pilot, no matter how great his talent and experience, fails to use his checklist."* - Charlie Munger
+##### *"A checklist is a type of job aid used to reduce failure by compensating for potential limits of human memory and attention."* - Wikipedia First Line

 ### This is a checklist to help streamline the processes involved in making a Carpentries workshop happen. (-- from the instructor muting devices before lesson -- to the administrator clearly communicating the time and place)